elimbaum/eecs-senior-project/notes.md

     // Sum r[j]
     // This can also be a MAC
+    // Might be faster to just be a direct sum?
+    // But granted M is small.
     for (j = 1; j < M; j++) {
         MAC(& r[0], r[j], 1);
     }